okfn/opendatahandbook-old/source/how-to-open-up-data/choose-datasets.rst

 This argument may be fairly susceptible to concerns of freeriding.
-The question you will need to respond to is, "Why should other people get information for free that is so expensive?"
+The question you will need to respond to is, "Why should other people get information for free that is so expensive?".
 The answer is that the expense is absorbed by the public sector to perform a particular function.
 The cost of sending that data, once it has been collected, to a third party is approximately nothing.
 Therefore, they should be charged nothing.